shenoynikhil/ETFlow/README.md

 python scripts/prepare_data.py -p /path/to/geom/rdkit-raw-folder
 ```

-3. Download the splits from the zenodo link (`https://zenodo.org/records/13870058`).
+3. Download the splits from the [zenodo link](`https://zenodo.org/records/13870058`).
 Once these files are downloaded, extract the zip files to the respective folders inside `$DATA_DIR`,

 ```bash
 unzip QM9.zip -d $DATA_DIR